Performance and Presentation 2017

 Jenny’s workshop will help writers build their confidence and get some expert tips and advice for performing in front of an audience.
 This workshop will also give the writers some time and space to share and reflect on their experiences.

-You must meet the criteria for the Live Literature Database.
-You do not need to be listed on the database to apply but you should meet the criteria at the time of making your application.
+Performance and Presentation is open to professional writers who meet the criteria for our Live Literature Database.
+You do not need to be on the database to apply.

 What previous participants had to say: